Make Your

 Lower Falls of the Grand Canyon of the Yellowstone

-Then it’s on to the big show: the very dramatic and very impressive Grand Canyon of Yellowstone.
+Then it’s on to the big show: the dramatic and impressive Grand Canyon of Yellowstone.
 Twenty miles long, up to 4,000 feet wide, and 1,200 feet deep in some spots.
 Beautiful pastel yellow, pink, and orange canyon walls.
 Absolutely magnificent views.
 And three incredible waterfalls where the Yellowstone River encounters the canyon and its magnificent gorge: Upper Falls, Lower Falls, and Crystal Falls.
 Drive to each of the several overlooks, via the north or south rim drives, or make use of the trails to explore and appreciate this incredible area.
 Each spot offers different views of the falls and the canyon, so don’t just stop at one!

 While not as well-known or dramatic as Upper and Lower Falls, Crystal Falls is certainly no less pretty.
-From the brink of the Upper Falls, take the short trail to see where the Crystal Creek plunges into the canyon.
+From the brink of the Upper Falls, take the short trail to see where Crystal Creek plunges into the canyon.
 See it from a different perspective from the Brink of Lower Falls trail.

 After you’re done at the canyon, end on a high note with a casual dinner at the new mid-century modern Canyon Lodge Eatery.
 Settle for some bites to share, try a pint of local microbrew, or toast with a glass of wine.
 We’re sure you’ll have lots to talk about.